DonKamilo00/DonKamilo00.github.io/_pages/cv.md

 - **Technologies Used:** Python

 - **Current Progress:**
-  - literature review and drafting/design.
+  - Literature review and drafting/design.

 ### ResearchMap
 Personal Project
 **Dates:** Summer 2024 – Present

-- ResearchMap is a web visualisation tool to display the research collaboration  between the researchers
+- ResearchMap is a web visualisation tool to display the research collaboration between the researchers.
 - User is able to search and select the research and the app is going to output a map of researchers.

 - **Technologies Used:** Python, Flask, ThreeJS
 - **Link to the project:** [GitHub](https://github.com/DonKamilo00/ResearchMap)

 Skills
 ======